MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/ai-foundry/05-ocr.md

     python read-text.py
     ```

-13. When prompted, enter **1** and observe the output, which should be each line of text in the image with their respective position in the image.
+1. When prompted, enter **1** and observe the output, which should be each line of text in the image with their respective position in the image.

-14. Return to the code file in Visual Studio Code, and find the comment **Return each word detected in the image and the position bounding box around each word with the confidence level of each word**.
+1. Open the code file again and find the comment **Return each word detected in the image and the position bounding box around each word with the confidence level of each word**.
 Then, under this comment, add the following code:

     **C#**